The Sacramento Kings Score Big with Outreach

 Business Development, Sales Development, Customer Success

-Outreach established a universal process with customizable templates and sequences
+Outreach established a universal process

 Jitterbit is an API transformation company that accelerates innovation by combining the power of APIs and integration.
 Jitterbit’s API integration platform allows companies to rapidly connect on-premise and cloud applications and instantly infuse artificial intelligence into any business process.
 But when it came to rapidly connecting with a uniform strategy and structured process, they found themselves grounded.